pcorliss/pulse/README.md

 ## User Stories

-* As a user I want to click a link and be dropped on a survey
+* ~~As a user I want to click a link and be dropped on a survey~~
-* As a user when I complete the survey I want to see the results
+* ~~As a user when I complete the survey I want to see the results~~
 * As a user I want to be able to provide anonymous feedback in a free form text field that is hidden from anyone besides an admin.
-* As a user I want my answers to be anonymous (minimum threshold of responses before results show) *
+* As a user I want my answers to be anonymous (minimum threshold of responses before results show)

-* As an admin I want to create questions and surveys with questions.
+* As an admin I want to create questions and surveys with questions via a GUI.
 * As an admin I want to send my users links to surveys via slack or email.
 * As an admin I want to prevent accidental submission of answers.
 * As an admin I want to break down answers by organization, teams, and sub-teams